 - Bitcoin transactions are visible too

-Your emails account passwords and financial credentials all is visible to your internet provider if you still haven’t encrypted your traffic.
+Your email account passwords and financial credentials are visible to your internet provider if you still haven’t encrypted your traffic.

-Between you and your internet, your ISP handles everything and keeps an eye on your browsing history.
-In short, they know the website you visit, when you visit the site, and the time you spend there.
+Your ISP handles everything between you and your internet and monitors your browsing history.
+In short, they know the website you visit, when you visit the site and the time you spend there.

-Let’s see what things your ISP can see if your traffic is unencrypted.
+Let’s see what your ISP can see if your traffic is unencrypted.
 Also, find a solution for your concerned exposed data.